Skip to cookie consent Skip to main content

 Associate Laboratory Director, Laboratory for Molecular Medicine, Personalized Medicine

-Dr. Mason-Suares joined Personalized Medicine in 2014 as an associate laboratory director at the Laboratory for Molecular Medicine and assistant director to the Molecular Genetics ABMG Fellowship, part of the Harvard Medical School Genetics Training Program.
+Dr. Mason-Suares joined Personalized Medicine in 2014 as an associate laboratory director at the Laboratory for Molecular Medicine and associate laboratory director at Brigham and Women’s Hospital (BWH) Cytogenetics Laboratory.
+She is the program director for the BWH Laboratory Genetics and Genomics (LGG) ABMG Fellowship, part of the Harvard Medical School Genetics Training Program.
+Her research interests include RASopathies and prenatal diagnosis.

 Director of Preventive Cardiology, Massachusetts General Hospital